How much of a difference will I see in my session?

 Is teeth whitening safe?

-Our teeth whitening teeth process and products have been proven to be safe and effective.
+Our teeth whitening process and products have been proven to be safe and effective.
 A small percentage of people may experience some tooth sensitivity and gum irritation, which disappears once you stop using the product.
 Vitamin E oil and remineralization gel is available for clients who experience discomfort.
-As with anything, abuse of a product can result in undesirable consequences.
-If you are unsure of your current oral health, talk with your dentist prior to whitening.
+As with anything, abuse of any product can result in undesirable consequences.
+If you are unsure of your current oral health, talk with your dentist prior to whitening and scheduling an appointment with us.

 How long does an in-spa/mobile visit take?

-Treatment times are 20 to 60-minutes depending on the discoloration of your teeth due to daily staining habits and your desired result.
-Sessions are 20-minutes each and client can up to three in the same visit.
+Treatment times are 20 to 90-minutes depending on the discoloration of your teeth due to daily staining habits and your desired result.
+Sessions are 20-minutes each and client can up to four sessions in the same visit.
 Consider it a spa day for your smile!

 What is the difference between your treatment and dental?